 Correction of errors in decisions must be clearly distinguished from correction of errors in documents filed by the applicant (or patentee) pursuant to Rule 139.
 For the latter, see A‑V, 3 and H‑VI, 4.2 and subparagraphs.
 Correction of errors made by the applicant (or patentee) in application (or patent) documents cannot be arrived at in a roundabout manner through correction of the decision to grant (or maintain in amended form).

 Correction of a decision is admissible only if the text of the decision is manifestly other than intended by the department concerned.
 Thus only linguistic errors, errors of transcription and obvious mistakes in decisions can be corrected.
 The correction of a mistake in a decision under Rule 140 has a retrospective effect (see T 212/88).
+Therefore, when the decision to be corrected is the refusal of the application or the revocation of the patent, the limit date for filing an appeal is not changed by the corrected decision.

 Corrections of decisions are to be made by a decision at the reasoned request of one of the parties or by the EPO of its own motion.
 If the request for correction is refused, this decision must be reasoned (see T 850/95).
 These reasons must previously have been communicated to the requester (Art.
 113(1)).